Netcracker/KubeMarine/documentation/Installation.md

 #### Kubernetes version

 By default, the `v1.30.3` version of the Kubernetes is installed.
 See the table of supported versions for details in [Supported versions section](#supported-versions).
 However, we recommend that you explicitly specify the version you are about to install.
-This version applies into all the dependent parameters - images, binaries, rpms, configurations: all these are downloaded and used according to your choice.
+This version applies into all the dependent parameters - images, binaries, rpms, configurations.
+All these are downloaded and used according to your choice.
 To specify the version, use the following parameter as in example:

 ```yaml
 services: